Today's Articles

 *Lawrence Winters was born on this date in 1915.
 He was a Black opera singer with an active international career from the mid-1940s through the mid-1960s.

 Lawrence Lafayette Whisonant was from King's Creek, South Carolina.
 He began to study singing privately before entering Howard University in 1941, where he studied singing with Todd Duncan.
 After graduating from Howard in 1944 with a bachelor's degree in Music, he joined the Eva Jessye Choir.
-Shortly thereafter, he sang in a concert production of Clarence Cameron White's Ouranga.
+Shortly after, he sang in a concert production of Clarence Cameron White's Ouranga.
 Following this, he became musical director in the Special Services Division at Fort Huachuca as a member of the U.S. Armed Forces.

 After the end of World War II, Winters moved to New York City in 1946, where he was almost immediately engaged for the Broadway musical revue Call Me Mister, portraying a variety of smaller roles.
 His official recital debut followed in 1947 at Town Hall in New York.
 Then, in 1948, he debuted as an opera singer in the New York City Opera (NYCO) in Verdi's Aida as Amonasro.
 He portrayed several more roles with the NYCO over the next seven years, including Dessalines in William Grant Still's Troubled Island (1949).
 While working with the NYCO in 1949, he came to Europe for the first time, drawing particular acclaim for a recital in Berlin.